watchdealer-pavel/pavels-swiftbar-npm-scripts/README.md

 # Pavel's SwiftBar npm Scripts

-Control your npm dev server from the macOS menu bar.
+Monitor and control all your npm dev servers from the macOS menu bar.

 ![npm scripts in action](preview.png)